fernandascovino/FGV_Numerical_Analysis/README.md

     ├── README.md          <- this file :)
-    ├── material           <- Jupyter notebooks with material and exercises solutions ├── exercises          <- exercises enunciates
+    ├── material           <- Jupyter notebooks with material and exercises solutions └── images           <- images used in notebook files ├── exercises          <- exercises enunciates
-    ├── project            <- project developed in the course └── images             <- images used in notebook files
+    └── project            <- project developed in the course

 Notebook | Capítulos